rtfenter/Applied-Intelligence-Systems-Series/README.md

 ---

 ## Writing

-Essays exploring agent behavior, ML input quality, system alignment, and autonomous decision mechanics.
+Planned essays on agent behavior, interpretation layers, system drift, and intelligent decision mechanics.
-*(Essays coming soon.)*
+(These essays are not yet written — titles represent upcoming work.)

+- Why Interpretation Is the Real Computation
+- Designing Agents That Don’t Misread the World
+- When Rules Matter More Than Models
+- The Hidden Drift in Multi-Agent Systems
+- Fallback Logic as a Product Surface

 ---